|Lecture handout: Value creation*|

 - Entrepreneurship is successful when you understand your customers needs better than they do.

 You can read more about David Reynold’s model here and here.
 In 2013 Barry King tried to beat Reynold’s record by constructing a model of Salisbury Cathedral (which is a popular tourist destination for KGB agents).
 You can read more here.
+Since 2012 Steve Waller has spent around 12 hours a day to create a scale model of the St Hilda district in Middlesbrough.

 Steve Job’s famous advice was to not listen to your customers.
 This is similar to Tyler Cowen’s “law of interesting content” – which is that interviewers should have the conversation that they want, not what they think their listeners want.